 To import module packages, follow these steps:

-In the dialog box, choose a name for your module and select whether to replace an existing module or create a new one:
+In the dialog box, choose a name for your module and select whether to create a new module or replace an existing one:

 If you replace the module with a new version, the existing user data will be retained based on the names of entities, attributes, and associations.
 If you delete a module and then add a newer version of it, all user data will be lost.

 Click Import.
-You may see another dialog box, which will inform you of any included module dependencies that will be overwritten in your project.
+You may see a Warning pop-up window that will inform you of any included module dependencies that will be overwritten in your project.

 You will also see your changes in the Changes section of the Modeler.
 In this example, the existing module has been replaced and deleted in favor of the newly imported module: